brevzin/cpp_proposals/2996_reflection/reflection.md

 Since [@P2996R9]:

 * core wording updates
+  * merge P3289 ("`consteval` blocks") into P2996.
+Replace the category of "plainly constant-evaluated expressions" with consteval blocks.
   * make the [expr.const] "scope rule" for injected declarations more rigorous; disallow escape from function parameter scopes
-  * slight changes to "plainly constant-evaluated": disallow variable template specialization initializers; allow complete-class contexts
   * bring notes and examples into line with current definitions
   * rebase [expr.const] onto latest from working draft (in particular, integrate changes from [@P2686R5])
   * prefer "core constant expressions" to "manifestly constant-evaluated expression" in several places
-  * side effects of immediate invocations are immediate-escalatory
+  * producing an injected declaration from a non-plainly constant-evaluated context is prohibited for core constant expressions, rather than rendering the program ill-formed
+  * do not specify `sizeof(std::meta::info)`
 * library wording updates
+  * fix definition of "Constant When" (use "constant subexpression" in lieu of "core constant expression")
   * avoid referring to "permitted results of constant expressions" in wording for `reflect_value` and `reflect_object` (term was retired by [@P2686R5])
-  * non-static data members of closure types are not _members-of-representable_
+  * template specializations and non-static data members of closure types are not _members-of-representable_

 Since [@P2996R8]: